Danny-sc/determ_workshop/docs/index.md

 )
 ```

 We then turn to the targets we will match: the number of infectious individuals $I$ and the number of recovered individuals $R$ at times $t=25, 40, 100, 200, 200, 350$.
-For each of these outputs, we define a pair (val, sigma), where ‘val’ represents the mean value of the output and ‘sigma’ represents its standard deviation:
+For each of these outputs, we define a pair (val, sigma), where ‘val’ represents the measured value of the output and ‘sigma’ represents its standard deviation:

 ```r